-If you have a lawn sprinkler and irrigation system on your property, it’s important to conduct regular inspections at least once a year.
-Discovering issues with your system early on will reduce water waste, saving you money while helping to ensure your home is surrounded by a lush, healthy landscape.
+Discovering issues with your system early on will not only reduce water waste but will also save you money while helping to ensure your home is surrounded by a lush, healthy landscape throughout summer.

-Use this checklist to make sure you don’t miss anything when inspecting your lawn sprinkler system.
-If you’re not sure what to look for, it may be worth calling in a local expert for a more in-depth inspection.
+Use this 7-item checklist to make sure you don’t miss a thing when inspecting your lawn sprinkler system.

 - Broken, clogged, or missing sprinkler heads